GhostOf0days/Financial-Market-Data/Contributing.md

 **Large files:**
 **Option 1**: Compress the file using [7-Zip](https://www.7-zip.org/).
 If the compressed file is still over 100 Mb, please use a different method of your choice, but make sure it is under 100 Mb.

 **Option 2**: Store the file in a zip folder within the folder for that dataset.
-If it is still too big (100 Mb or larger), please run the compress function in the *'gzipTool.py'* file to compress the file and remove the uncompressed file.
+If it is still too big (100 Mb or larger), please run the compress function in the *'gzipTool.py'* file located within the Compression Tools folder (check the scripts folder) to compress the file and remove the uncompressed file.
 Please pay attention to the console.
 If the compressed file is still over 100 Mb, please use a different method of your choice, but make sure it is under 100 Mb.

 **Option 3**: Use a method of your choice.
 However, make sure the file you commit is under 100 Mb.